naterfute/ytdownload/README.md

 # ytdownload
 Terminal Youtube Downloader using YT-DLP
+# IMPORTANT
+If you Dont set your variables inside of config.yml It <ins>WILL NOT WORK</ins>
 ## Setup
     git clone https://github.com/KalebSchmidlkofer/ytdownload.git
 #### Its best practice to create a virtual enviorment